AMERICAN STAFFORDSHIRE TERRIERS

 They are less excitable and settle quicker than Staffordshire Bull Terriers.
 They are bigger.
-Staffords are in the 30s and 40s for weight; Amstaff females are in the low 50s and males run in the 70s and 80s.
+Staffords are in the 30s and 40s for weight; Amstaff females are in the low 50s and males run in the 60s and low 70s.

 Because ears are trimmed between 9 and 10 weeks, and ears do not permanently set until they finish teething, show breeders cannot breed for a correct rose ear.
 Keep this in mind if you choose to keep your AmStaff natural eared.
 Those ears may go crazy.
 You can tape and use hair glue on the ears to help train them to fold (like conditioning a new part in your hair).
 We can help you with this.